 Currently available in the C and CC carbon layups in sizes XS - XXL, the Tallboy 5 comes with a 12 speed Sram Eagle drivetrain across the range, with either a Rockshox Pike or Fox 34 fork and 4 piston brakes.

-- Starting with the R build at $6,999 it comes with a Pike Base and Fox DPS performance shock, NX Eagle drivetrain, Sram Guide T brakes and Race Face Arc rims on Sram hubs.
+- Starting with the R build it comes with a Pike Base and Fox DPS performance shock, NX Eagle drivetrain, Sram Guide T brakes and Race Face Arc rims on Sram hubs.

-- Moving up to the S build at $8,149 it comes with Fox 34 performance fork, a GX Eagle drivetrain, Sram G2 R brakes and DT Swiss 370 hubs.
+- Moving up to the S build it has Fox 34 performance fork, a GX Eagle drivetrain, Sram G2 R brakes and DT Swiss 370 hubs.

-- At $10,749 is the GX AXS build, with Sram's wireless GX drivetrain, Pike Select+ fork, DPS elite shock, G2 RS brakes, carbon handlebar and Industry Nine 1/1 hubs, with an optional carbon Reserve 30 SL wheel upgrade bumping the price up to $12,449.
+- Next is the GX AXS build, with Sram's wireless GX drivetrain, Pike Select+ fork, DPS elite shock, G2 RS brakes, carbon handlebar and Industry Nine 1/1 hubs, with an optional carbon Reserve 30 SL wheel upgrade.

-- The CC X01 build comes in at $11,249 and rocks Santa Cruz's high modulus low weight CC layup, a Pike Ultimate fork, DPS Factory shock, X01 Eagle mechanical drivetrain with carbon cranks and G2 RSC brakes.
+- The CC X01 build rocks Santa Cruz's high modulus low weight CC layup, a Pike Ultimate fork, DPS Factory shock, X01 Eagle mechanical drivetrain with carbon cranks and G2 RSC brakes.